The 1966 Silver Australian Uniface Obverse Pattern Dollar - One Of Australia's Most Important Numism

 An Exclusive Group of Key Decision Makers

-The existence of the 1966 uniface obverse pattern dollar tells us that it was necessary or desirable for a tangible and three-dimensional model of Machin’s proposed portrait to be viewed by a very exclusive group people involved in the conception, design and production of Australia’s decimal coins.
-It was not seen in Australian print media, and was not displayed to the general public.
+The existence of the 1966 uniface obverse pattern dollar tells us that it was necessary or desirable for a tangible and three-dimensional model of Machin’s proposed portrait to be viewed by a very exclusive group of people involved in the conception, design and production of Australia’s decimal coins.
+It was not seen in Australian print media and was not displayed to the general public.

 Harold Holt is the public figure referred to most often in discussions regarding the introduction of decimal currency in Australia, so we can presume that this pattern had been examined and handled by him.
 It is also conceivable that members of the Decimal Currency Committee and the Decimal Currency Board may also have been given the opportunity to review the pattern.
-Finally, it is also obvious that the pattern was also used internally within the Canberra and Melbourne mints to guide decision making regarding the final appearance of the Queen’s portrait seen on our circulating coinage.
+Finally, it is also obvious that the pattern was also used internally within the Canberra and Melbourne mints to guide decision-making regarding the final appearance of the Queen’s portrait seen on our circulating coinage.

 All of the above information indicates that the 1966 silver obverse pattern dollar was struck as an early prototype of the Machin portrait of Elizabeth II, and was viewed exclusively by key decision makers involved with the introduction of decimal currency to Australia.